 1000 Friends of Florida, Inc. v.
 State, Dept. of Community Affairs, 760 So.2d 154, 158 (Fla.
-1st

-DCA 2000)
+1st DCA 2000)

-14. In a more recent analysis of the scope of a declaratory statement, the First District Court considered the issue of a health service provider seeking a declaratory statement from the Agency for Health Care Administration on whether a future company that was to be created to handle certain aspects of the company's medical practice would be able to conduct business consistent with Florida law.
+15. In a more recent analysis of the scope of a declaratory statement, the First District Court considered the issue of a health service provider seeking a declaratory statement from the Agency for Health Care Administration on whether a future company that was to be created to handle certain aspects of the company's medical practice would be able to conduct business consistent with Florida law.
 Without conducting a hearing, the AHCA dismissed the petition for declaratory statement on the following grounds:

-1. Petitioner's Petition consists of a hypothetical scenario which has not yet occurred.
-Therefore, Petitioner is not substantially affected . . .

-2. In the instant case, Petitioner's described set of circumstances are purely hypothetical, having not yet taken place.
+- 1. Petitioner's Petition consists of a hypothetical scenario which has not yet occurred.
+Therefore, Petitioner is not substantially affected . . . . - 2.
+In the instant case, Petitioner's described set of circumstances are purely hypothetical, having not yet taken place.
 Petitioner acknowledges this, stating that it is interested in forming and owning, in large part, the Oncology Group, and that if it were formed, Petitioner would have a significant interest and would be at risk of being prohibited from billing for radiation services rendered.
 Because the circumstances Petitioner predicts have not yet occurred, and may never occur, Petitioner cannot demonstrate that it will be substantially affected should the declaratory statement not issue.
 Therefore, Petitioner lacks standing to bring the Petition. (emphasis in original)

-Adventist Health System/Sunbelt, Inc. v.
-Agency For Health Care Administration, 955 So.2d a declaratory statement.
+Adventist Health System, supra, at 1176.

+16. The First District Court reversed the AHCA's narrow construction of the scope of a declaratory statement.
 In a reasonably comprehensive recitation of the purpose and intent behind a petition for declaratory statement, the First District offered the following primer: